Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Modelling galaxy formation and reionization

-As seen above, the photon production rate depends on $f_{esc}$ and hence we need to know the value of the parameter to calculate the reionization history.
-In this work we assume $f_{esc}$ to be independent of the halo mass, and take to be a function of only $z$.
-Once the function $f_{esc}(z)$ is chosen, the reionization history of the model can be worked out.
-As shown in Sec. \ref{joint_cons} that follows, simultaneously fitting to observations of the CMB electron scattering optical depth ($\tau_{es}$) and the ionizing emissivity ($\dot n_{ion}$) require a $z$-dependent $f_{esc}$ that evolves as
+Given that $\dot n_{ion}(z)$ is an output of the model, with $t_{rec}$ calculated as a function of $z$, $f_{esc}$ is the only free parameter in our reionization calculations.
+In this work $f_{esc}$ is assumed to be independent of the halo mass.
+As shown in Sec. \ref{results} that follows, simultaneously fitting to observations of the CMB electron scattering optical depth ($\tau_{es}$) and the ionizing emissivity require a $z$-dependent $f_{esc}$.

-where $f_0$ and $\alpha$ are $z$-independent parameters whose values for different DM models are shown in Table~\ref{tab:fesc}.